aymanraghad14/Session1/README.md

 │   ├── style.css       # Main stylesheet
 │── /images             # Product images & assets

-                                                     This website is made with love <3.
+                                                     This website is made with love.